 United States Soldiers’ and Airmen’s Home National Cemetery

-From 1861 to 1864, the cemetery accepted thousands of soldiers’ remains from across the nation, quickly filling the six-acre cemetery.
-An 1874 report on the condition of the cemetery noted more than 5,600 interments, including 278 unknown, 125 Confederate prisoners of war, and 117 civilian relatives of the deceased and employees of the home.
-In 1883, more than nine additional acres were added to the grounds, bringing the cemetery’s total size to nearly sixteen acres.
-In 1900, all of the Confederate remains were reinterred in Section 16 of Arlington National Cemetery.
+From 1861 to 1864, the cemetery accepted thousands of soldiers’ remains from across the nation, which quickly filled its six acres.
+An 1874 report on the condition of the cemetery noted more than 5,600 interments, including 278 unknown, 125 Confederate prisoners of war and 117 civilians (relatives of the deceased and employees of the home).
+In 1883, nine acres were added to the grounds, bringing the cemetery’s size to nearly sixteen acres.
+In 1900, Confederate remains were reinterred in Section 16 of Arlington National Cemetery.

 Alfred Mullet, once the supervising architect of the Treasury Department, designed the granite, Norman-style mausoleum, which houses the remains of Maj.
-Gen. John A. Logan; his wife Mary S. Logan; daughter, Mary Logan Tucker; and grandsons, Capt.
-Logan Tucker and George E. Tucker.
+Gen. John A. Logan and his family.
 Maj.
 Gen. Logan served during the Mexican-American War, and was later a member of Congress from his home state of Illinois.
-At the outset of the Civil War, Logan organized a volunteer regiment, rising to the rank of Major General.
+At the outset of the Civil War, Logan organized a volunteer regiment, rising to the rank of major general.
 He returned to Congress after the war and in 1884 appeared on the Republican presidential ticket, losing a close election to Grover Cleveland.
-Logan also served an important role in the Grand Army of the Republic (GAR), issuing General Order No. 11 on 1868, which called for the GAR to spread flowers on the graves of Union soldiers.
+Logan also served an important role in the Grand Army of the Republic (GAR), issuing General Order No. 11 in 1868, which called for the GAR to spread flowers on the graves of Union soldiers.
 On May 30 of the following year, the first Decoration Day took place, ultimately leading to the founding of Memorial Day.

-While visiting, please be mindful that our national cemeteries are hallowed ground.
-Be respectful to all of our nation’s fallen service members and their families.
+While visiting, please be mindful that national cemeteries are hallowed ground.
+Be respectful to fallen service members and their families.

 The cemetery’s phone number is 877-907-8585.